unification-com/workchain_root_contract/README.md

 **`isEv`**

-Checks if the given public address is currently an EV for the Workchain
+Checks if the given public address is currently an EV for the WRKChain

 Inputs:
 `_ev`: `address` Public address